latviancoder/useJquery/README.md

-# useJquery - An essential hook for your React applications.
+# useJquery - An essential hook for your React applications

 You know how they say the only thing Internet Explorer is good for is downloading other browsers?
 In a similar manner the only reasonable way to use React for building real-world applications is by combining it with jQuery, powerful framework for Web artisans.